PivotalServicesOss/kerberos-auth-dotnet-extension/README.md

     </ItemGroup>
     ```

-1. Add the below code to the application's `startup/program.cs`
+1. Add the below code to the application's `startup/program.cs`, which will add the necessary services for handling kerberos client management

     ```c#
     using Kerberos.Client.Manager;
     ...
     if (Platform.IsLinux)
         builder.Services.AddKerberosClientManagement(builder.Configuration);
+    ```
+1. Add the below code to the application's `startup/program.cs`, which remove swagger documentation of diagnostics controller, when environment variable `KRB_ENABLE_DIAGNOSTICS_ENDPOINTS` is set to false.

+    ```c#
+    using Kerberos.Client.Manager;
+    ...
+    builder.Services.AddSwaggerGen(options => {
+        options.DocumentFilter<KerberosDiagnosticsDocumentFilter>();
+    });
     ```

 1. Below are the environment variables used by the kerberos manager.
 This needs to be set when running the app.
 For local use, you can setup in `launchsettings.json`